-Nearly every town of any size has one; First Baptist Church of AnyTown USA.
+Nearly every town of any size has one; First Baptist Church of Anytown USA.
 And some of these churches have prayer chapels that are open during the day, inviting all who feel the need to come and pray.

 The deacon knelt at the altar and prayed to God, as was his custom when traveling.
-“God, I am so thankful that I am one of your chosen, a pillar in the church and community, faithful to my wife, supporting world missions efforts, opposed to any efforts to further secularize our society.
+“God, I am so thankful that I am one of your chosen, a pillar in the church and community, faithful to my wife, supporting world missions efforts, and opposed to any efforts to further secularize our society.
 I thank you that I am not like so many other people: politicians, lawyers, drug dealers, abortion doctors, or involved in the sex trade, like that woman over there.

-But the streetwalker fell on her face in a back corner and softly cried out.
+But the prostitute fell on her face in a back corner and softly cried out.
 “Oh God, please forgive me.
 I have made such a mess of my life and have no future or hope.
 Please have mercy on me and help me to find a way out of this life.